-Whether you’re dining out, picking up, or at home waiting for delivery, a dining rewards credit card can help you earn rewards on your next meal.
-But there’s more to look at than how much cash back or points you receive per dollar you spend.
-To find the best card for your wallet, you’ll want to review the fine print and consider all the cards’ benefits and drawbacks.
+Whether you’re dining out, picking up food to-go, or at home waiting for delivery, a dining rewards credit card, like the Discover it® Chrome Gas & Restaurant Credit Card, can help you earn rewards on your meal purchases.
+But there’s more to consider than just the dining rewards when it comes to a dining rewards credit card.
+To find the best dining credit card for your wallet, you’ll want to review the fine print and consider all the cards’ benefits and drawbacks.

 What are dining credit cards?